 Whenever we look carefully and in detail at an object, successively directing the optic axis to each point on it, the motion of the head or eye traces out certain lines and shapes that are really perceived by feeling but so mix themselves with the ideas of sight (so to speak) that we can hardly avoid thinking of them as visual. (§145)

-The claim, in short, is that sighted people have learned to become aware of certain properties (such as lines too long to take in with a single glance, presumably) by virtue of “the motion of the head or eye,” which are “perceived by feeling” (or in other words, by touch, in which he includes proprioception).
-One would expect him, extreme empiricist that he is, to attribute this to learning—and indeed, he does say that the blending of visual and tactual ideas is by a “habitual connection” similar to that which we observe with semantic convention (§147).
-And accordingly, his negative answer to the Molyneux question of 1693 is indeed emphatic and unequivocal (see §§132–135; also §110).
+The claim, in short, is that sighted people become aware of certain spatial properties (such as lines too long to take in with a single glance) by virtue of “the motion of the head or eye,” and that these properties are, consequently, “perceived by feeling” (or in other words, by touch, in which he includes proprioception).
+So, vision and “feeling” are phenomenally intertwined—we can “hardly avoid” thinking of properties “really perceived by feeling” as visual.

+One would expect Berkeley, extreme empiricist that he is, to attribute this to learning, since he follows the tradition in taking the modalities to be completely insulated from one another.
+Indeed, he does say that the blending of visual and tactual ideas is by a “habitual connection” similar to that which we observe with semantic convention (§147).
+And accordingly, his negative answer to the Molyneux question of 1693 is emphatic and unequivocal (see §§132–135; also §110).
 However, he does clearly see, and appears to be tempted by, some of the attractions of the alternative.
 For he says that our ideas are a “universal language of the Author of nature” designed to highlight associations “so as to get the things we need for the preservation and well-being of our bodies and avoid whatever may be hurtful and destructive of them.”
 Thus, it is no accident that “the motion of the head or eye” serves as a proxy for tactual ideas of distance and direction, which in turn get pasted on to visual ideas.

 The wonderful art and contrivance with which it is fitted to the goals and purposes for which it was apparently designed; and the vast extent, number, and variety of objects that are at once suggested by it with so much ease, speed and pleasure; these provide materials for much speculation—pleasing speculation—and may give us some glimmering, analogous prenotion of things that we can’t properly discover and comprehend in our present state. (§148)